-Tucked away on what seems like a wealthy family’s summer estate is the Wickman House.
-Once a family home turned 1920s lodge turned 14-room B&B, this beautiful three-story white house now sits on sprawling green grounds with Adirondack chairs and twinkling lights.
-Inside at the bar, seasoned NYC bartenders mix fantastic cocktails.
+Sitting on sprawling green grounds with Adirondack chairs and twinkling lights, Wickman House was once a family home, a 1920s lodge, and a bed and breakfast.
+Now, this beautiful three-story white house is now home to a farm-to-table restaurant and craft cocktail bar with seasoned NYC bartenders mixing tantalizing libations.
 Wait until you see the Tiki glasses in which the Mai Tais are served!
 As for the food, the dishes feature many locally-sourced ingredients and are artfully prepared.
-Must try: The grain bowl!
-It’s toasted farro, wild rice, soy-marinated soft-boiled egg, bok choy, marinated kale, ramp kimchee, crushed peanuts, and shitaki mushrooms in a miso lemon vinaigrette.
+The grain bowl I had was fantastic.
+It was filled with toasted farro, wild rice, soy-marinated soft-boiled egg, bok choy, marinated kale, ramp kimchee, crushed peanuts, and shitaki mushrooms in a miso lemon vinaigrette.

 7. Sample Island Orchard Cider